 Through the Textile Exchange Corporate Fiber & Materials Benchmark (CFMB) program and its annual published Material Change Index (MCI), participating companies are already making significant headway in identifying their portfolio of materials, the sustainability programs they are investing in, and targets for improvement, as well as calculating their volumetric uptake of preferred fibers and materials in use.
 Participants are also reporting the extent to which suppliers are mapped across their portfolio of materials and back to the country of origin.
 This work forms the bedrock for understanding risks to biodiversity and building a strategy that aims to limit impacts from the company’s supply base.

-The Biodiversity Benchmark builds on the reporting themes and elements of the MCI and participants will see the connection through the “pre-fill” of several questions in their Biodiversity Benchmark survey.
-There is also the option for companies to take part in the Biodiversity Benchmark independent of the MCI.
+The Biodiversity Benchmark builds on the reporting themes and elements of the MCI and participants will see the connection through the integration of biodiversity components within the survey framework.

 According to the World Benchmarking Alliance (WBA), benchmarking drives a “race to the top” and is one of the ways Textile Exchange (an ally of the WBA) mobilizes the industry to accelerate the uptake of preferred materials.
 The newest benchmark of the Textile Exchange Corporate Fiber and Materials Benchmark (CFMB) Program is designed to help the fashion and textile industry take urgent action on biodiversity.

 We are also a proud pioneer member of the Science Based Targets Network (SBTN) Corporate Engagement Program.
 Through the Corporate Engagement Program, we will help the SBTN develop the methods and tools to ensure they are impactful, cost-effective, easy to implement, and builds on what we are already doing through our benchmarking program.